 Fried Quail Egg Wontons

 Deep fried quail egg wontons are a common street food found in Bangkok.
 Quail eggs are not gamy at all.
-They taste just like chicken eggs, only a lot smaller.
+They taste similar to chicken eggs, only a lot smaller.
 On the street they are served on a skewer, about 5 on a stick.
-The vendor removes the stick, drops the eggs into a plastic bag, dumps the sauce on top, and puts the skewer in the bag too.
+The vendor removes the stick, drops the eggs into a plastic bag, dumps the sauce on top, and puts the skewer back in the bag too.
 You then use the wooden skewer to pick up the eggs to eat.
-This makes a great exotic party appetizer for entertaining friends.
+This makes a great party appetizer for entertaining friends.

 - 5 quail eggs (or however many you want to eat!)